Moesif/lua-resty-moesif/README.md

 (optional) _string_, Request header field name to use to identify the User in Moesif.
 Defaults to `authorization`.

 #### __`authorization_user_id_field`__
-(optional) _string_, A field name use to parse the User from authorization header in Moesif.
+(optional) _string_, Field name to parse the User from authorization header in Moesif.
 Defaults to `sub`.

 ### 3Scale specific options